 Therefore, from the bird’s perspective, it is useful to sacrifice a small amount of fitness at a constant rate for vigilance.
 That is because once he spots a predator early enough to escape, he will, metaphorically speaking, hit the evolutionary jackpot.

 An event that can cost or win fitness can be anything from a physiological response to a decision made by an animal.
-This also applies to all living organisms from bacteria and yeast to plants and animals, and, to maximize fitness, one requires nothing near deliberate action.
+This also applies to all living organisms, from bacteria and yeasts to plants and animals, and, to maximize fitness, one requires nothing near deliberate action.

 This maximization is shaped by natural selection.
 Regardless of whether it is conscious or not, under-maximization will not perform as well as maximization.
 A plant that germinates seeds at the wrong moment will reproduce less and have less fitness than other plants that, by chance, time their germination better.
 Over time, more and more plants in the world will be able to time germination optimally.

 Even more, to maximize fitness, plants have another trick up their sleeves.
 Many plants germinate their seed throughout the season.
 Since the optimal time is unpredictable, this is a good strategy.
 At first, fitness will decrease because the plant will grow a lot more seeds than needed, which requires energy and building materials.
 However, it is a clever move as it ensures that the seeds are ready at all possible times, and regardless of whether spring comes early or late in the season, a fraction of the seeds will be ready at the right time.
 Every year.

 Thus, even if some fitness is lost, this helps to gain a lot more in the end.
 Investing your current fitness into your future fitness is a common theme across all living beings.
 And that is not all there is.
 A living being can also invest in its relatives’ fitness, as well.

 Inclusive fitness is the fitness of you and your relatives